lucaspressi/lucaspressi/README.md

 🔭 Currently working at **CloudWalk Inc.**
 🌱 Actively exploring **AI, LLMs, automation, and media pipelines**
-🤝 Open to collaboration on **Data Engineering, AI, and Platform projects**
+🤝 Open to collaboration on **Data Engineering, AI, Platform, and Automation projects**

 ---